internetarchive/sandcrawler/proposals/2020_seaweed_s3.md

 and do not limit number of volumes `-volume.max 0` and do not use in-memory index (rather leveldb)

-Status: done, 200M object upload via Python script sucessfully in about 6 days, memory usage was at a moderate 400M (~10% of RAM).
+Status: done, 200M object upload via Python script successfully in about 6 days, memory usage was at a moderate 400M (~10% of RAM).
 Relatively constant performance at about 400 `PutObject` requests/s (over 5 threads, each thread was around 80 requests/s; then testing with 4 threads, each thread got to